lealouesdon/forty-jekyll-theme/projet6.md

 <h3>The Technologies</h3>
 <p>The format of the solution was free so we decided to create a software in JAVA.
 Our approch was to use an imersive story and games in order to wotk on the school subjects.
 In the header is a screenshot of a step in the story, the characters leading to games.</p>

+<h3>My Contribution</h3>
+<p>I was the main developer for this project.
+I designed the architecture of the project.
+I also help create the demos.</p>